History of the Jews in Lebanon: 21st century

+Almost all Lebanese Jews had fled the country by 2005, and the Jewish quarter of Beirut, Wadi Abu Jamil, was virtually abandoned, after the assassination of Prime Minister Rafik Hariri, and there were only around 40 Jews left in Beirut, mostly elderly.
+In 2006, there were only about 40 Jews left in Lebanon.

-In 2010, work began to restore an old synagogue in Beirut, the Maghen Abraham Synagogue.
-The synagogue had fallen into disrepair after being bombed by Israel several years earlier.
-The roof had collapsed and trees and bushes had grown under it.
+In 2010, work began to restore an old synagogue in Beirut, the Maghen Abraham Synagogue, as the synagogue had fallen into disrepair several years earlier.
 Solidere agreed to provide funds for the renovation because political officials believed it would portray Lebanon as an open society tolerant of Judaism.
-The restoration was successful as Haaretz titled the "synagogue restored to glory".
 None of the Jews involved in the project agreed to be identified.

-The international media and even some members of the Jewish community (in and out of Lebanon) questioned who would pray there.
+The international media and even some members of the Jewish community (in and out of Lebanon) questioned who would pray at the synagogue.
+The decision received acclaim from both the Sunni and Shi'ite Muslims.
+Hezbollah leader Hassan Nasrallah welcomed the authority's decision of restoring the synagogue.
 The self-declared head of the Jewish Community Council, Isaac Arazi, who left Lebanon in 1983, eventually came forward but refused to show his face on camera in a television interview, fearing that his business would suffer if clients knew they had been dealing with a Jew.
+Arazi died in 2023.

-The Lebanese Jews live mostly in or around Beirut.
+Jews in Lebanon live mostly in or around Beirut.
 The community has been described as elderly and apprehensive.
 There are no services at Beirut's synagogues.
 In 2015, the estimated total Jewish population in Syria and Lebanon combined was 100.
-In 2020 the total number of Jews in Lebanon is 29.
+In 2020, there were only about 29 Jews in Lebanon.
+In 2022, there were 4,500 Jews registered on election rolls, but the majority had died or had left the country.
+Only 27 people were registered as "Israelites", the designation for Jews in official registers.
+But, according to a news report, around 200 Jews today live in Lebanon.
+Out of fear and weariness, most signs of Jewish life in Lebanon had fallen into disuse by 2022, with synagogues deserted, Magen Davids removed, Jewish cemeteries abandoned.
+Jews largely hide their identity.
+In Saida, where Jews have had a presence since the first century BC, there is no indication of a Jewish presence.
+The country still hosts a few buildings that were originally synagogues, such as one located in Tripoli and another in the southern city of Sidon.